codewhitesec/qubes-keepass/README.md

 The `unrestricted` option in `qubes-keepass.py` is mutually exclusive to `restricted` and does exactly the opposite.
 When configuring Qube names for this option, all other Qubes except the specified one are treated as *restricted*.

+When `regex` in `qubes-keepass.py` is set to true, all Qube name definitions are treated as regular expressions.
+This affects all definitions within the `restricted` and `unrestricted` parameter as well as all Qube definitions within *KeePass* credentials.

 If you want to setup the custom theme displayed within this README file, just copy the [qubes-keepass.rasi](/theme/qubes-keepass.rasi) theme and the associated [background image](/theme/background.png) to your `~/.config/rofi` folder and add `-theme qubes-keepass` to the `rofi_options`